PaddlePaddle/Parakeet/docs/source/install.rst

 Install PaddlePaddle
 ------------------------
 Parakeet requires PaddlePaddle as its backend.
-Not that 2.0.0rc1 or newer versions of paddle is required.
+Note that 2.0.0rc1 or newer versions of paddle is required.

 Since paddlepaddle has multiple packages depending on the device (cpu or gpu)